Alfiuman/CUDA-Test/README.md

 # CUDA-Test
-A testing tool for CUDA code.
+A very simple testing tool for CUDA code.

 At the moment here there are the linear algebra algorithms taken from https://github.com/Alfiuman/WhydahGally-LSTM-MLP